frenchy64/fully-satisfies/dev/resources/root-templates/README.md

 ## Thanks

 Thanks [Wanderson Ferreira](https://github.com/wandersoncferreira) for the idea of `fully-satisfies?` and its name.
-My initial stance that `fully-satisifes?` was impossible to implement quickly proved to be incorrect after Wanderson's asked the right questions and decompiled some bytecode.
+My initial stance that `fully-satisfies?` was impossible to implement quickly proved to be incorrect after Wanderson's asked the right questions and decompiled some bytecode.

 Wanderson and [Mark Herman, II](https://github.com/turbodog99) also helped improve early iterations of `fully-satisfies?`.